johnnyfreeman/coseva/README.md

 ### filter( $column, $callable = null)

-This method allows you to run a filter on a particular column or the entire row by omitting the column parameter.
+This method allows you to register any number of filters on a particular column or an entire row.

 ###### Parameters